FredHutch/tfcb_2022/lectures/lecture19/README.md

 `pip install umap-learn==0.5.1` in your conda environment.

 ### Environment setup
-Using `conda`, the following commands can be used to create a new environment with all the required dependencies
+Using `conda`, the following commands can be used to create a new environment with all the required dependencies.
+Some of the single-cell packages do not work with the latest version of python and hence we recommend creating new conda environment
 ```
 # Create new conda environment
 conda create --name tfcb_2021_rna python==3.8